sameer/models/README.md

 ### How do I download a model?

-Under [releases](https://github.com/sameer/models/releases), you can download a zip containing each model in STL format.
+You can find downloads at the [wiki](https://github.com/sameer/models/wiki).
+They are available in STL, 3MF, AMF, and OFF formats.

 ### How do I change a model?

 Install [OpenSCAD](https://openscad.org/) and open the file.
 After you've made your changes, save, render, and export the model in the desried format.

 Refer to the [OpenSCAD cheatsheet](http://openscad.org/cheatsheet/) to understand what the different functions do.
+[Mastering OpenSCAD](https://mastering-openscad.eu/buch/introduction/) is a great tutorial if you're interested in learning more.

 ### How do I get help?

-You can [create a new issue](https://github.com/sameer/models/issues/new) and I'll try to help out.
+[Create a new issue](https://github.com/sameer/models/issues/new) and I'll see what I can do!